monsterkodi/noon/README.md

 - minimal amount of 'control-' or 'non-data-characters', therefore
     - easy to read
     - easy to write
-- fast to parse
-    - parsing speed is comparable to those of json or yaml
 - normally no need to escape characters
     - works well in config files
     - works well in [command line arguments](https://github.com/monsterkodi/colorcat/blob/master/test/test.sh)